sclorg/mysql-container/8.4/root/usr/share/container-scripts/mysql/README.md

 =============================================

 This container image includes MySQL 8.4 SQL database server for OpenShift and general usage.
-Users can choose between RHEL, CentOS and Fedora based images.
+Users can choose between RHEL, CentOS Stream and Fedora based images.
 The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS Stream images are available on [Quay.io/sclorg](https://quay.io/organization/sclorg), and the Fedora images are available in [Fedora Registry](https://quay.io/organization/fedora).